AI Agent

 Do not come from the AI Agent.
 For example, if you want to lay down the exact same architecture every time (with small variations), you should be using a template and allowing the Agent to drive it.
 The same is true with policy - write qualifications and validations to ensure that components are correct, rather than relying on careful prompting or context to get it right.

 When working with the AI Agent, review its work.
-Use the 'R' hot-key to bring up a review screen, and ensure that all the correct attributes and actions are enqueued.
+Use the 'R' hot-key to bring up a review screen whilst on the web app, and ensure that all the correct attributes and actions are enqueued.
 While the Agent frequently gets everything right, it won't always - and that can matter when working with infrastructure.

 TIP